swimmingkiim/flutter_app_starter/README.md

 # flutter_app_starter
 This is a boilerplate for my personal project.
-Anyone can clone, modify and make your own flutter app
+Anyone can clone, modify and make your own flutter app.

+Note : This repository is focused on integration between service from outside(api, google, apple login etc).
+So, you need to Customize logic based on your requirements.

 * included code
     1. api